Samarth201104/DeepFake_Video/README.md

 **Training Configuration**:
 - Last 20 layers of Xception are trainable
-- Earlier layers remain frozen to preserve ImageNet features
+- Earlier layers remain frozen to preserve ImageNet features and accelerate convergence
+- Trained from scratch on your deepfake dataset
-- Optimized with Adam optimizer
+- Optimized with Adam optimizer (lr=1e-4)
 - Uses binary crossentropy loss for binary classification
 - Implements mixed precision training for efficiency
+- Best model saved based on validation accuracy

 **Performance**:
 - Lightweight and efficient for real-time inference